njaurigue/cse15l-lab-reports/lab-report-2-week-4.md

 ![imageLinksFailure](images\lab2-imageLinksFailure.png)

 In order to fix this case, we recognized the reasons that our program was failing.
-Originally, *test-file6.md* was a failure-inducing input because our program had no ability to differentiate between image links and regular links, and instead included both due to their coherence to the `[imageName](link)` formatting.
+Originally, *test-file6.md* was a failure-inducing input because our program had no ability to differentiate between image links and regular links, and instead included both due to their coherence to the `[]()` formatting.
 We recognized the symptom as `[page.com]` being our output, when it should be `[]`.
 As such, we included code that first checked for an exclamation point, `!`, prior to the opening bracket, `[`, of each link to fix our bug and ensure we only added non-image links:

 ![imageLinks](images\lab2-imageLinks.png)